Breath Awareness Meditation Without Forcing Calm

 A good breath meditation setup is quiet enough, not perfectly silent.
 A room with a humming fridge, hallway noise, or a car passing outside can still work.

-Choose a posture that lets you stay awake and reasonably comfortable.
-Sit on a chair, use a cushion, stand, or lie down if sitting hurts.
-Let the shoulders drop a little.
-Soften the jaw.
-Rest the hands in a way you do not need to manage.
+Choose a posture that helps you stay awake and reasonably at ease.
+You might sit on a cushion, stand, or lie down if sitting is uncomfortable.
+Let the body be supported where it can be supported, and place the hands somewhere you will not need to keep adjusting them.

-Eyes can be closed, softly open, or lowered toward the floor.
-Some people feel steadier with eyes open, especially in an office stairwell or bus seat.
+Eyes can be closed, softly open, or lowered toward a neutral spot.
+Some people feel steadier with eyes open, especially in a public hallway, a classroom after teaching, or any setting where fully closing the eyes feels less comfortable.

 Start with short sessions before longer ones.
 If attention feels slippery, count “one” on the inhale and “two” on the exhale for a few breaths, then drop the count when you can.